get-aurora-dev/common/system_files/shared/usr/share/ublue-os/motd/tips/10-tips.md

 Switch shells safely: change your shell in [Terminal settings instead of system-wide](https://tim.siosm.fr/blog/2023/12/22/dont-change-defaut-login-shell/)
-VS Code comes with devcontainers extension pre-installed - perfect for containerized development Container development is OS-agnostic - your devcontainers work on Linux, macOS, and Windows Check out [DevPod](https://flathub.org/en/apps/sh.loft.devpod) for open-source, client-only development environments that work with any IDE
-`ujust aurora-k8s` gets you started with Kubernetes development tools like `kind` and `kubectl` `ujust aurora-ai` installs a selection of AI tools `ujust aurora-fonts` installs a well-curated collection of monospace fonts Open a folder with Clapgrep (Found in the Bazaar App Store) for super powerful search Aurora separates the OS from your development environment - embrace the cloud-native workflow Really love our wallpapers?
+VS Code comes with devcontainers extension pre-installed - perfect for containerized development Container development is OS-agnostic - your devcontainers work on Linux, macOS, and Windows Check out `ujust bbrew` for curated selections of development and command line apps Open a folder with Clapgrep (Found in the Bazaar App Store) for super powerful search Aurora separates the OS from your development environment - embrace the cloud-native workflow Really love our wallpapers?
 Donate to [Chandeleer](https://ko-fi.com/chandeleer)